Few-Step Diffusion Language Models via Trajectory Self-Distillation: Ablation Study

 \subsection{Preserving Full-Step Diffusion Properties}

-\textbf{In this section, we investigate how different components of the training objective affect a model's ability to preserve the original full-step diffusion decoding behavior.} Specifically, after training with different variants of the few-step training objective, we directly revert the resulting models to full diffusion decoding without any additional fine-tuning, and evaluate whether the diffusion properties of the teacher model are retained.
+We first examine whether few-step distillation preserves the original full-step diffusion behavior.
+After training each variant under the few-step distillation setting, we revert the model to the original full-step diffusion decoding process without any additional fine-tuning.
+This evaluation tests whether the learned model still retains the fine-grained denoising capability of the pretrained diffusion model.

-\textbf{Experimental Settings.}\quad We evaluate models under full diffusion decoding using block size $4$ and $4$ steps per block, corresponding to the original full-step diffusion process.
-We compare different primary distillation objectives (Naive TD or DDO), combined with different regularization strategies (random initialization or $\mathcal{L}_{\mathrm{path}}$).
-All experiments are conducted using \textbf{SDAR-4B-Chat} and evaluated on the \textbf{MATH500} benchmark.